react-made-native-easy/react-made-native-easy.github.io/3-react-native-internals/Scratch-pad.md

 #### Why not native ?

-Need to maintain multiple code bases for multiple platforms Inconsistent APIs in multiple platforms
+Need to maintain multiple code bases for multiple platforms
+Inconsistent APIs in multiple platforms
 With react native learn once write on both platforms.
 Same dev team for both IOS and android
 Lot of code is shared - saves time and cost

 #### DaveKerr blog article

-for managing build files - http://www.dwmkerr.com/tips-and-tricks-for-beautifully-simple-mobile-app-ci/
+for managing build files - [http://www.dwmkerr.com/tips-and-tricks-for-beautifully-simple-mobile-app-ci/](http://www.dwmkerr.com/tips-and-tricks-for-beautifully-simple-mobile-app-ci/)

 #### Performance

 1.Keys in list
 2.Should component Update

+test